trans-travel/trans-travel/us/ut.md

    in publicly owned facilities.
 This is because a person can use a changing room in line with their sex (defined as sex assigned at birth) OR the other binary sex if their birth certificate and post-surgical genitals match the other binary sex.
+That said, indecent exposure law might then apply if genitals that don't match the sign on the door were exposed.
+ * HB257, if signed by the governor, may ban trans people who have had bottom surgery but not changed their birth certificate from using either changing room in government owned/controlled facilities on the basis of indecent exposure laws also amended in this bill.
- * HB257 would have no impact on facility usage by intersex people.
+ * HB257 would have no impact on facility usage by intersex people, although intersex people who have genitals that are too male or too female for the changing room door in publicly owned/controlled changing rooms may not be able to use the appropriate room if their genitals may be exposed.

 ## Drag / Performance / Cross-dressing Laws